 TIP: Not sure how to submit a claim online?
 The Canada Life Member Guides would be happy to help.
 Just call!

-Life insurance, AD&D or critical illness claims– Please refer to your plan booklet for details.
+For Life insurance, AD&D or critical illness claims – Please refer to your detailed Benefits Guide for details.

 A change in family status includes: